chasset/finprint/README.md

 # finprint

-Python package for the Whale and Dolphin Identification competition
+`finprint` is a Python package for the Whale and Dolphin Identification competition